Former Jaguars linebacker Telvin Smith arrested and charged with unlawful sexual activity with certain minors

-UPDATED: Former Jaguars and Florida State linebacker Telvin Smith has been arrested and charged with unlawful sexual activity with certain minors, per the Duval County Jail website.
+JACKSONVILLE, Fla. — Former Jaguars and Florida State linebacker Telvin Smith has been arrested and charged with unlawful sexual activity with certain minors, according to the Duval County Jail website.

 Law enforcement officials were reportedly called to a home known to be owned by former Jaguars linebacker Telvin Smith Wednesday afternoon.
 Neighbors in the Queen's Harbour neighborhood have provided First Coast News with photographs showing several armed officers standing outside the home.